'Super selfish' - Salah's star Liverpool showing questioned by Souness | Goal.com

 Salah opened the scoring in the sixth minute before claiming an assist just two minutes later and rounding out the scoring in the 76th minute with a header.

-The Egyptian's two goals keep him in the hunt for a third straight Golden Boot, with his current haul of 19 goals for the season only three shy of Jamie Vardy's league-high 22.
+The Egyptian's two goals keep him in the hunt for a third straight Golden Boot , with his current haul of 19 goals for the season only three shy of Jamie Vardy's tally of 22.

 Salah took a game-high eight shots against Brighton with Souness suggesting he was guilty of being particularly selfish in his search for another Golden Boot.